 By Ed Melendez

 Now don’t get me wrong.
-Electronic substitutes can never replicate actual human interaction or playing off someone else’s video or ideas.
+Electronic substitutes can never replicate actual human creativity, interaction or playing off someone else’s vibe or ideas.
 But if your only other option is to wait until your next practice, there are plenty of alternative options as long as you are not afraid to experiment.

-Unfortunately there are some who run and hide from even the word “technology”.
+Unfortunately, there are some who run and hide from even the word “technology”.
 Perhaps it brings to mind images of “Sarah Connor’s Terminator” or Star Trek’s Borg.
-Where machines start out as our friends, then end up as our enemies out to destroy us.
+Where machines end up as our enemies out to destroy us.

 But be of good cheer.
 Today’s technologies (for the most part) are our friend.
 At least for now.
 But pace yourself.
 Being on the cutting edge of technology can have it’s downsides too.
 I can still remember when MIDI was new.
 I walked into a Radio Shack in 1989 asking a sales guy for a MIDI cable.
 The guy looked at me like I just walked out of a time portal.
 He kept repeating it to me, MID-E?
 MID-I?
 Having no idea what the heck I was talking about.
 I had already spent a couple of years in college learning about sequencers and what MIDI was, how it worked, and more importantly, how I could take full advantage of it in my music.